 Whilst in the confines of the courtroom, position yourself away from the narcissist and never look in their direction.
 The fact that you are not looking at them will likely cause a narcissistic wound.
 The narcissist hates to be ignored.

 As we know, the narcissist believes they are above the law and not subject to the limitations of the everyday citizen.
 As far as they are concerned, they outrank anyone in the courtroom including the judge or magistrate.
 How dare anyone have the audacity to make them accountable for their actions!
-Anyone who gives evidence against them will be labelled a liar and corrupt.
+Anyone who gives evidence against them will be labeled a liar and corrupt.

 Never show any reaction to their words or behavior.
 They knew how to push your buttons before and they will try it again.
 Make sure that these attempts are met with indifference.